SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "vietnam*" OR "west bank" OR "gaza" OR "palestine" OR "palestinian$" OR "yugoslavia*" OR "turkish" OR "turkey" OR "georgia*"
   )
+ )
 AND
-("World Trade Organization" or "WTO" or "trade facilitation agreement*" or "trade agreement*" OR "trade opportunit*" OR "trading opportunit*" OR "doha declaration$" OR "doha ministerial declaration$" OR "doha development agenda$")
+  ("World Trade Organization" OR "WTO" OR "trade facilitation agreement*" OR "trade agreement*" OR "trade opportunit*" OR "trading opportunit*" OR "doha declaration$" OR "doha ministerial declaration$" OR "doha development agenda$" OR "doha mandate$"
+  )
 )
 ```